🛎️ High demand! Book your tuktuk now 🛺

 13/03/2020 – Travel Ban Iran, Italy & S. Korea

-The Government of Sri Lanka has imposed a travel ban on all passengers from South Korea, Italy and Iran.
-The Government has informed all airlines to refrain from carrying passengers from those three countries to Sri Lanka.
-Director General of the Civil Aviation Authority H.M.C.Nimalsiri said the decision will be in effect for a period of two weeks.
-This ban was reported on the 13/03/2020 and will come into effect from the 14/03/2020.
+The Government of Sri Lanka has imposed a travel ban on all passengers from South Korea, Italy, and Iran.
+The government has informed all airlines to stop carrying passengers from those three countries to Sri Lanka.
+The Director-General of the Civil Aviation Authority said the decision will be in effect for two weeks, starting March 14th.

 13/03/2020 – Situation Report